outaagunga/documentation/mobile-apps-android-ios.md

 * **Save location:** choose a folder you can remember
 * **Language:** Kotlin (recommended) or Java
 * **Minimum SDK:**
-  → Select the **lowest version available** so your app works on older phones.
+  → Select a balanced version such as API 24 (Android 7.0).
+Choosing too low may block modern features.

 4. Click **Finish** and wait for Gradle build to complete.